dnidever/chronos/docs/index.rst

 .. rubric:: Footnotes

-.. [#f1] In Greek mythology, `Chronos <https://en.wikipedia.org/wiki/Chronos>`_ is a Titan that brings fire from the heavens down to humans on earth.
+.. [#f1] `Chronos <https://en.wikipedia.org/wiki/Chronos>`_, is the personification of time in pre-Socratic philosophy and later literature.